(Photo by Joanne DiBona)

 The idea of Recovery 3.0 is to analyze the state of recovery programs today and discover best practices and interventions from the newer models for recovery that can be integrated with 1.0 Basics and 2.0 Spiritual Recovery.
 The task is to create accountable integrative evidence-based programs that are at once sensible and spiritual, what my colleagues and I are calling sensible spirituality for the 21st century.

-Joseph Palacios is a university fellow with the USC Center for Religion and Civic Culture.
+Joseph Palacios is a guest contributor with the USC Center for Religion and Civic Culture.